 Whether your dog has a bite wound from playing with other dogs, or from fighting with them, they are all quite common, as well as other cuts and abrasions which happen when your dog is playing and not being careful enough.

-It's difficult to prevent injuries in dogs of this kind, but there are a few things you can do to ensure your Fido is safe.
-If going to a dog park, follow some basic guidelines.
+It's impossible to completely prevent cuts and bites injuries in dogs, but if going to a dog park, follow some basic guidelines.
 You should inspect the area where your dog will be playing before you let him loose.
 Stay away from places that have rough surfaces, or a lot of sharp debris.

-Another thing to do is to get to know other dogs and their owners in your park, and let your dog get to know them as well.
-Fights often happen because dogs are not introduced properly and because one of them is not comfortable playing with the other.
+Get to know other dogs and their owners in the park, and let your dog get to know them as well.
+Fights often happen because dogs are not introduced properly and because one of them is not comfortable with the other.
 Don’t leave dogs who barely know each other unsupervised.
 As far as playful bite wounds go, there isn’t much you can do about it.

-Of course, your dog might end up with a bite wound from another animal.
-For example, bite wounds inflicted by snakes are also common in certain states, especially if you like to explore nature with your furry friend and go to other places than just your nearby park.
+Your dog might end up with a bite wound from another animal.
+For example, bite wounds inflicted by snakes are also common in certain states, especially if you like to explore nature with the dog, and go to other places and not just your nearby park.

 The best way to prevent snake bites is to know where snakes can be found in your area and avoid those places.
-It's also good to keep your pooch on a leash at all times when you're going for a hike, so he doesn’t run off and find a snake on his own.
-Snake bites will need to be treated at the vet immediately, and the procedure is very expensive.
+Also, keep your pet on a short leash so he doesn’t run off and find a snake on his own.
+Snake bites will need to be treated at the vet immediately, and the procedure can be expensive.

-As far as other animals go, like raccoons for example, the best thing you can do is keep an eye for them when you walk your dog, and keep your dog inside the house at night.
+As far as other animals and wildlife goes, such as raccoons for example (which can carry rabies), the best thing you can do is keep an eye for them when you walk the dog, and keep your dog inside the house at night.